 Information & Education serves as the primary contact for public and media inquiries, coordinates a public speaker’s bureau, manages the Department’s website and offers a variety of agriculture education programs.

-Aglands Use Planning & Preservation promotes farmland preservation through the Delaware Agriculture Lands Preservation Program.
+Aglands Preservation and Planning promotes farmland preservation through the Delaware Agriculture Lands Preservation Program.

 Marketing promotes Delaware's agriculture products via advertising, publications and special events, providing growers, food processors and agribusinesses with marketing assistance.
 They supply leadership and expertise in local, regional, national and international marketing services for agricultural commodities and products, providing business opportunities and establishing communication channels for Delaware farmers, companies and industry associations.